Despite Western arms, Ukraine is outgunned in the east

 “The Ukrainians are saying they don’t have enough long-range rockets to adequately suppress Russian artillery,” he said.
 “I think they’re probably right.”

-As it now stands, Ukrainian have to use “shoot and scoot” tactics — fire, then move before the Russians can zero in on them.
+As it now stands, Ukrainian fighters often have to use “shoot and scoot” tactics — fire, then move before the Russians can zero in on them.

 Better NATO hardware, even in small quantities, is often welcome.